-4. Traditional upright monument - these are typically a two piece memorial consisting of the monument and a base that it is attached to, or a one piece monument (called a monolith) with a portion of it buried into the ground.
+4. Traditional upright monument - these are typically a two-piece memorial consisting of the monument and a base that it is attached to, or a one-piece monument (called a monolith) with a portion of it buried into the ground.

 Are mausoleums an option?

-More and more people are choosing a mausoleum today than any time before for remembering someone in a very special way.
-Mausoleums can be a building with stained glass windows and a bronze door (called a walk in mausoleum).
-They can also be a smaller above ground building that has no windows or doors (called a crypt) where the person is entombed.
+More and more people are choosing a mausoleum today than at any time before for remembering someone in a very special way.
+Mausoleums can be a building with stained glass windows and a bronze door (called a walk in a mausoleum).
+They can also be a smaller above-ground building that has no windows or doors (called a crypt) where the person is entombed.
 You will find that if you choose to explore the option of a mausoleum, you will find that they are relatively affordable in today's market.